-- Advanced Database Auditing helps Skedda maintain regulatory compliance, understand database activity and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violation.
-Database audit logs are retained for a period of 35 days and then destroyed.
+Advanced Database Auditing helps Skedda maintain regulatory compliance, understand database activity and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violation.
+Database audit logs are retained for a period of 90 days and then destroyed.

-- Advanced Threat-Protection Monitoring detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit the Skedda production database.
+Advanced Threat-Protection Monitoring detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit the Skedda production database.
 It continuously monitors the production database for suspicious activities, and provides immediate security alerts to the Skedda operations team on potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
 In the particular case of the GDPR, this service forms a key part of the technical machinery which enables us to detect data breaches and notify supervisory authorities in the unlikely event that one should occur.

 Automated Periodic Vulnerability-Assessment Scans proactively discover and track potential database vulnerabilities, triggering alerts when required so that the Skedda operations team can resolve them quickly.
 Scans are run on a weekly basis.

+The accepted TLS connections are encrypted using an SSL certificate using one of the strongest web standards available.
 To help ensure that only our trusted Certificate Authorities can issue a certificate for *.skedda.com, and hence to help prevent the misuse of certificates in some circumstances, we have an active DNS Certification Authority Authorization (CAA) record.
 It's now mandatory for certificate authorities to implement CAA-checking, and our CAA record will prevent unauthorized CAs from issuing certificates for *.skedda.com.

-As part of all responses, our servers include a number of advanced security headers.
+As part of all responses, our application servers include a number of advanced security headers.
 These include but are not limited to:

 X-XSS-Protection: Instructs modern browsers to abort communications when they detect reflected cross-site scripting (XSS) attacks.

-- Content-Security-Policy: Instructs browsers to take strict measures to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+Content-Security-Policy: Instructs browsers to take strict measures to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
 Specifically, we have deployed a so-called "strict CSP3 policy" using the state-of-the-art "nonce" and "strict-dynamic" options.